MicrosoftDocs/connected-spaces/articles/trial-faq.md

 ### How do I start using the trial?

-After you sign up for the trial and select the **Launch trial** button, you can [set up Dynamics 365 Connected Store Preview](setup.md), and then you can start trying it out.
+After you sign up for the trial and select the **Launch Trial** button, you can [set up Dynamics 365 Connected Store Preview](setup.md), and then you can start trying it out.
 To learn more, see the links in the [Trial signup](trial-signup.md) page.

 ### What features are available in the trial?